 Then, my wonderful friend, Kelly Tenkeley said: “I think I would like to start a school.”
 She explained school is starting to take the joy out of learning and how kids are so naturally curious when they come to us.
 After being in school, they are just going through the motions.
 So we talked back and forth for a while and I said, “if you build it, I will come.”
 She did and my husband said, let’s move to Colorado.
 Colorado is beautiful so it was not a hardship to move here.
 Even though our children are not here, we aren’t that far away and visit them often.

-Kelly started the school August 2011.
+Kelly started the school in August 2011.
 We really wanted to start with that piece of each child where you know every kids’ name.
-Kelly has written many blog posts how she came to think how we would design the school, how she wanted to have it run on a daily basis.
+Kelly has written many blog posts about how she came to think about how we would design the school, how she wanted to have it run on a daily basis.
 It starts with the kids.
 We don’t do grade levels so we have mixed-age classrooms.
 The way that we place the children with a teacher is based on where they are social, emotionally, and academically and their peers are.
 The way that I do it that I have 5 to 7-year-olds.
-The next class there are 7 to 10-year-olds and so on.
+In the next class there are 7 to 10-year-olds and so on.
 We are a K-8 school with five-year-olds up to fourteen-year-old kids.
 We have a lot of overlap age-wise in classes throughout the school.
 That’s a big change for a lot of kids.
 We don’t do homework.
 Everything kids need to do they do during the school day.
 We honor the time they have with families and the learning that happens outside of the school.
 We don’t need to monopolize that time.
 That again is something different for kids.
 We are a 1:1 iPad and BYOD school so we have kids who bring in their laptop or whatever device the kids need for the tasks.

 Using @seesaw to document our learning about the bean seeds.

 How do you build the culture and help kids develop the structures?